Unbounded Differentially Private Quantile and Maximum Estimation: Empirical Evaluation

 \subsection{Parameter tuning}

 We kept our $\beta$ parameter fixed in all experiments for consistency but also to make our method data agnostic.
 However, our choice was aggressively small in order to achieve higher precision in the inner quantile estimation comparison in Section~\ref{subsec:quantile_experiments}.
 This choice was still highly resilient to changes in $\diffp$ for our sum experiments as we see our error only scaled proportional to the increase in noise.
 But for more significant decreases in $\diffp$ or in the data size, i.e. the conditions under which all private algorithms suffer substantial accuracy loss, this choice of $\beta$ could be too small.
 Those settings imply that the noise added is larger and the distance between queries and threshold shrinks, so our method is more likely to terminate earlier than desired.
 Smaller $\beta$ values will then intensify this issue as the candidate values increase more slowly.
 For the clipping application, we generally think using a value of $\beta = 1.01$ would be a more stable choice.
-In fact, some preliminary testing shows that this setting actually improves our results in Table~\ref{tab:sum_results}.
+In fact, replicating our empirical testing with this value actually improves our results in Table~\ref{tab:sum_results}.
 Furthermore, increasing $\beta$ will also reduce the number of queries and thus the computational cost.
-We leave to future work a more thorough analysis of this parameter to determine a good default value that performs well agnostic to the input data.
+In general, we find that setting $\beta \in [1.01,1.001]$ gives good performance with $\beta = 1.01$ as a default for computational efficiency.
+We leave to future work a more thorough analysis of this parameter to fully optimize setting it with relation to data size and privacy parameter.
 Additionally, all our methods and proofs only require an increasing sequence of candidate values and it's possible that other potential sequences would be even more effective.
 For example, if tight upper and lower bounds are known on the data, such as within the recursive computation of multiple quantiles, then it likely makes more sense to simply uniformly partition the interval and check in increasing order.
 But we leave more consideration upon this to future work as well.